patrick-llgc/Learning-Deep-Learning/paper_notes/gfocal.md

 #### Technical details
 - Bbox classification: why multiple sigmoid vs softmax?
 [FCOS](fcos.md)
+- The paper is able to generate bimodal distribution for the prediction of ambiguous boundaries. --> maybe we should not do simply integration but rather find the local peak? cf [single-modal weighted average (SMWA)](smwa.md) and [Deoth Coefficient](depth_coeff.md).

 #### Notes
 - [review by first author on Zhihu 知乎](https://zhuanlan.zhihu.com/p/147691786)
 - How is n selected? --> in the above review post, and in Fig. 5(c), it is 0 to 16 in ATSS, 0 to 8 in FCOS.
-The delta is selected to 1 after ablation study.
+The delta is selected to 1 after ablation study. generalized_focal_loss.md